Owen-Isenhart/PlanetDestroyer/README.md

 ## Installation

+This is a Windows-only game.
 To install the game, go to https://oxef.itch.io/planet-destroyer and follow the instructions there OR you can go to the releases on the right side of your screen, click the latest tag/release, and follow the instructions listed there.